eclipse-basyx/basyx-java-server-sdk/examples/README.md

 # BaSyx V2 Examples
 This folder contains example configurations and docker compose files for setting up the BaSyx V2 infrastructure.

+## Minimal Example
+See the separate [Minimal example](BaSyxMinimal) for a minimal infrastructure setup example.

 ## Standalone Submodel
 For definining standalone submodels, see [Submodel Service](../basyx.submodelservice)